Martin NBS-1: Operational history

 The NBS-1 was the primary bomber used by Brigadier General Billy Mitchell during Project B, the demonstration bombing of naval ships in July 1921.
 Six NBS-1 bombers, led by Captain Walter Lawson of the 96th Squadron operating out of Langley Field, bombed and sank the captured German battleship SMS Ostfriesland on 21 July 1921, using specially developed 2,000 lb (907 kg) demolition bombs, externally mounted beneath the fuselage.
+They also sank USS Virginia (BB-13) and USS New Jersey (BB-16) in 1923.

 An example of the plane was featured in director William Wellman's 1927 Paramount silent film Wings, disguised as a German Gotha bomber.
 Footage was shot overhead of the MB-2 as it exited its tent hangar and from the MB-2 during flight.
 These aerial shots were revolutionary at the time, showing the public a perspective of aerial combat from the pilots' point of view.
 Wings won the first-ever Academy Award for best picture.